syncfusion-content/fileformat-docs/File-Formats/DocIO/Create-Word-document-in-WinUI.md

 {% endtabs %}

-A complete working example to create a Word document in WinUI Desktop app can be downloaded from this [link](https://www.syncfusion.com/downloads/support/directtrac/general/ze/CreateWordSample415176333).
+A complete working example of creating a Word document in the WinUI Desktop app can be downloaded from this [link](https://www.syncfusion.com/downloads/support/directtrac/general/ze/CreateWordSample415176333).

 By executing the program, you will get the **Word document** as follows.